ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ## Example effects to inspire you

 So what are some things that we can make given these capabilities and limitations?
 Here are some additional ideas to inspire you!

+Note that you can decode and unminify any of these examples to view the sort of raw input I gave it to generate these console messages.
+To do so, you can paste the part inside of the ticks (`\``) into [this CodePen](https://codepen.io/ZachSaucier/pen/KKJOJWR), optionally copying the result back into the CSS section and having CodePen format the result for you.

 Here's my first attempt at adding animation to the console that I created for [my personal blog](/blog/):